Pink dentex: Fisheries

-The pink dentax has very palatable flesh but is not subjected to intense commercial fisheries.
+The pink dentex has very palatable flesh but is not subjected to intense commercial fisheries.
 It is common in fish markets in some areas such as Israel, although infrequent in markets in Sicily, Morocco and Greece.
 It is caught using fish traps, lines and bottom trawls.
 This species is also a game fish targeted by recreational anglers, the best areas for angling for pink dentex are the Balearic Islands, the Costa del Sol and the Tarifa area of Andalusia in Spain, Mediterranean France, Sardinia, Sicily and Naples in Italy, Montenegro and Morocco.